riceissa/issarice.com/wiki/outline-of-the-style-of-social-science-research-that-vipul-naik-advocates.md

   * Wikipedia articles about parts of the topic
   * Wikipedia timelines of some aspect of the history of the topic

+There seems to be a psychological aspect to the paper trail beyond providing value to others: it's motivating to see that one's writing is getting pageviews, that there is *some* progress being made on difficult questions, that one's time has not been a complete waste, and so forth.

 # Projects that use or have used this approach

 To my knowledge and recollection, two projects use this approach: